How To Prepare For Your Child Custody Hearing

 The answer to whether or not a child’s parental choice affects the custody agreement is, it depends.
 The family court judge will listen to the child’s opinion given that they are of sufficient age to express an intelligent opinion on custody or visitation, but ultimately, the court’s decision will be based on the child’s best interests.

 Whenever possible, courts opt for shared custody, which has shown to be the least stressful for children.
 However, shared custody is often not a viable option, and a choice has to be made.
+The difference between joint and shared custody lies in the level of time the child spends with each parent.

 Children may have firm opinions about living with one parent or another, but if there’s any doubt that the preferred parent will be the best choice, the child’s opinion may hold little weight in the final decision.
 Every situation is unique, and ultimately the courts will strive to place the child with the most suitable parent to meet the child’s needs.